jdittrich/userNeedResearchBook/text/01_introduction.md

 * The methods discussed in this book focus on understanding and documenting the activities of people to design better products for them
 * Research projects can vary in their constraints they put on research: They can be very open and explorative or suggest a solution already
-* Research projects can vary in how you collaborate with other roles (or not): You can research for yourself, you can be part of a team you do research for or you can be brought in
+* Research projects can vary in how you collaborate with other roles (or not): You can research for yourself, you can be part of a team you do research for, or you can be brought in
 * Understanding-focused research methods can be challenging: Be prepared to learn new, surprising things and to adjust your plans